ebi-wp/kafka-streams-api-websockets/README.md

-# Live dashboard with Kafka Streaming and Websockets
+# Live dashboard with Kafka Streams and Websockets

 This is an example on how to use Kafka Streamin API to aggregate logs and display results online in a dashboard.